 Processors are responsible for:

-providing container collection infrastructure to container Refund Points (RP)
+- Providing container collection infrastructure to container refund points;

-verifying the number of containers received from RPs
+- Verifying the number of containers received from refund points;

-processing the collected containers into ready for sale material (for example, by crushing materials into bales)
+- Processing the collected containers into ready for sale material, such as crushing materials into bales;

-the sale of materials to recyclers via an online auction platform
+- The sale of materials to recyclers via an online auction platform; and

-MRFs will be an important link in the recycling chain for WA’s container deposit scheme, and WARRRL will collaborate with them closely in the capture and processing of eligible containers.
+MRFs are an important link in the Containers for Change recycling chain, with WARRRL closely collaborating in the collection and processing of containers